Rio Tinto share price slips after Barclays downgrade as iron ore talks stay in focus

 London, Feb 26, 2026, 08:32 GMT — Regular session

-Chief executive Simon Trott has pitched the dividend and balance sheet as the anchor while the portfolio shifts.
+Simon Trott, chief executive, is pointing to both the dividend and the balance sheet as a kind of ballast while the company reshuffles its portfolio.
 “Our strong cash flow and balance sheet enable us to sustain a 60% payout ratio,” he said in a statement.
-(Rio Tinto)
+Rio Tinto